Parthyapps/Android-Kotlin-Important-Questions/README.md

 ## Dependency Injection:

 - Dagger 2: A compile-time dependency injection framework providing dependency management and injection with minimal runtime overhead.
+- It's based on annotations and code generation.
 - Hilt: A simpler way to integrate Dagger 2, making it easier to set up and use in Android projects.
 - Koin: A lightweight dependency injection library for Kotlin that’s easy to learn and integrate.